spmjs/spmjs.io/README.md

 ## Deploy

 Start and stop server by a simple command.
+(For Unix/Linux)

 ```bash
 $ npm start